AbdullahIsmail2/Personal-Portolio-Website/README.md

 ## Features

+- Efficient React folder structure: This project follows an efficient React folder structure for better organization and maintainability.
+You'll find components, pages, utilities, and other related files organized in a structured manner.
 - Responsive design: Ensures optimal viewing and interaction across various devices and screen sizes.
 - Beautiful animations: Utilizes Framer Motion for creating stunning animations throughout the website.
 - Sections: